VincWeiss/Spotidoodle/README.md

-### SPOTIDOODLE
+# SPOTIDOODLE

 ## A project using the Spotify web API and the Spotify android SDK
-The ideawas to create an application with the use of the android Spotify SDK or the Web API which allows to sort your with Spotify created Playlist more specifically.
+The idea was to create an application with the use of the android Spotify SDK or the Web API which allows to sort your with Spotify created Playlist more specifically.
 At the moment, right now Spotify provides only a sort algorithm that allows to sort alphabetically the titles or the interpreter names, after the date a song was added and the albums.
 The idea was to provide another sort algorithm that allows you to sort the songs after the BPM,